tabular-json/tabular-json/src/content/pages/index.md

 }
 </code></pre>

-And here a table at root level, with streamable the rows:
+And here a table at root level, with streamable rows:

 <pre><code>"id", "name",  "address"."city", "address"."street"
 2,    "joe",   "New York",       "1st Ave"